Helimer 207 helicopter accident: Investigation

+CIAIAC interim report

 The CIAIAC published an interim report on 24 November 2010, confirming that the helicopter impacted the sea frontally at high speed in a level flight attitude.

 In general, a severe frontal impact at high speed in a level helicopter attitude was confirmed.
 The doors were ejected outward, indicating significant water pressure entering the helicopter from front to back and inside out.
 The main rotor damage was consistent with a sudden rotor stop while generating power.
 The rear fuselage and tail cone showed upward and rightward deformations due to high inertia loads from the impact and tail rotor.